razorpay/react-native-razorpay/README.md

 https://developer.apple.com/documentation/xcode_release_notes/xcode_10_release_notes
 ```

 **Note**: This release is meant for Xcode 10.
-We strongly recommend you to wait till the stable version of react-native that supports Xcode 10 comes out , we have made our fixes but it is still remommended that you wait.You can see here that react-native is still working on a stable Xcode 10 release.Please use your discretion.
+We strongly recommend you to wait till the stable version of react-native that supports Xcode 10 comes out , we have made our fixes but it is still recommended that you wait.You can see here that react-native is still working on a stable Xcode 10 release.Please use it at your own discretion.

 https://github.com/facebook/react-native/issues/19573